Medically reviewed by Katelyn Hagerty, FNP

-Your hair grows about one inch every two months, meaning you’ll grow approximately six inches of hair over the course of one year.
+Your hair grows about one inch every two months, meaning you’ll experience approximately three inches of hair growth in six months and six inches of hair over the course of one year.

 These hair loss medications need time to start working.
 However, after one year, you should be able to see an improvement in your hair’s thickness, scalp coverage and overall appearance.

 Our guide to male pattern baldness provides more information on the symptoms you may notice if you’re starting to lose your hair, as well as the most effective options for stopping hair loss and stimulating an increase in hair growth.